Example with ARGO data¶

 [17]:

-ds.gsw['sigma0'] # Returns a DataArray
+ds.gsw["sigma0"] # Returns a DataArray

-ds.gsw[['sigma0']] # Returns a Dataset
+ds.gsw[["sigma0"]] # Returns a Dataset

 [17]:

-<xarray.Dataset>
+<xarray.Dataset> Size: 291kB

 Dimensions: (n_prof: 130, n_levels: 56)